How to Choose The Right Material Handling Equipment for The Job

-Today, the material handling equipment market includes a wide variety of tools, units, appliances, vehicles and accessories that are used in the transportation, storage, control and protection of products at different stages of manufacturing and distribution.
+Thankfully, that means there are more options than ever for industrial manipulators.
+The material handling equipment market now includes a wide variety of tools, units, appliances, vehicles and accessories used in the transportation, storage, control and protection of products at different manufacturing and distribution stages.

-While this evolution means that you have more options than ever as a buyer, it also means that you may have more vetting to do in order to find the best fit for your material handling needs.
+While this evolution means that you have more options than ever as a buyer, it also means that you may have more vetting to do.

 Facility and Space Considerations

-What is the ceiling height, aisle width and rack type in your facility?
+What is your facility’s ceiling height, aisle width and rack type?

 Will your equipment be operated manually, or do you require automation?

-Are there any special warehouse safety, environmental or regulatory standards your space must meet?
+Are there any particular warehouse safety, environmental or regulatory standards your space must meet?

-Given your space requirements, material size and trajectory needed, are there off-the-shelf options that meet your needs, or will you need a custom engineered solution?
+Given your space requirements, material size and trajectory needed, this can make it easier to decipher if you need a customized device.

 Projected operating and maintenance costs

-Any estimated cost-savings the equipment may deliver as a result of gained efficiency and/or productivity
+Remember to consider the estimated cost-savings the equipment may deliver due to gained efficiency and productivity.

 Matching Your Needs with the Right Type of Material Handling Equipment